ZocoLini/cuqdyn-c/README.md

 **GCC and GFortran v14 aren't supported by the project, so you need to use GCC v13 or lower.**

-The project has a `build.sh` script.
+The project has a `scripts/build.sh` script.
 `build-[variant]/` directories will be created, each one representing a variant off the project builded.
 If you call the script without arguments, it will build all the variants, but you can also specify the variant you want, passing it as the